 A teacher of yoga and ballet over the last 25 years and a spiritual devotee of awakening consciousness, Beth has developed her own integrated movement system called Yoga-Dance.
 Yoga-Dance cultivates movement as meditation, and using dance as a creative tool for healing and transformation.
 In 2013 she released the highly praised instructional DVD, “Yoga-Dance, A Spiritual Mind-Body Fitness Program”, filmed in sacred power locations of Southern Utah.

-Beth developed Yoga-Dance at the Agape International Spiritual Center in Culver City, CA, and was a teacher, a director and resident choreographer for the Movement of Agape Dance Ministry for over 15 years.
+Beth developed Yoga-Dance at the Agape International Spiritual Center in Culver City, CA, where she was a teacher, a director and resident choreographer for the Movement of Agape Dance Ministry for over 15 years.
 Beth also spent five years working with producer Mark Harris as a film Development Executive for Agape Media International, creating inspirational and transformational media content.

 Beth’s mission is to lovingly participate in the evolution of consciousness on Earth through creative expressions.
 Beth has three grown sons and three granddaughters.